Guinea: Ebola

-In 2014, an outbreak of the Ebola virus occurred in Guinea.
+In 2014, an outbreak of the Ebola virus occurred in Guinea which first started in a village called Meliandou.
 In response, the health ministry banned the sale and consumption of bats, thought to be carriers of the disease.
-The virus eventually spread from rural areas to Conakry, and by June 2014 had spread to neighbouring countries - Sierra Leone and Liberia.
-In August 2014 Guinea closed its borders to Sierra Leone and Liberia to help contain the spread of the virus, as more new cases of the disease were being reported in those countries than in Guinea.
+The virus eventually spread from rural areas to Conakry, and by June 2014, had spread to Sierra Leone and Liberia.
+In August 2014, Guinea closed its borders to Sierra Leone and Liberia, as more new cases of the disease were being reported in those countries than in Guinea.

-The outbreak began in December in a village called Meliandou, southeastern Guinea, near the borders with Liberia and Sierra Leone.
-The first known case involved a 2-year-old child who died, after fever and vomiting and passing black stool, on 6 December.
-The child's mother died a week later, then a sister and a grandmother, all with symptoms that included fever, vomiting, and diarrhoea.
-Then, by way of care-giving visits or attendance at funerals, the outbreak spread to other villages.

-"Unsafe burials" is a source of the transmission of the disease.
+"Unsafe burials" are a source of Ebola transmission.
 The World Health Organization (WHO) reported that the inability to engage with local communities hindered the ability of health workers to trace the origins and strains of the virus.
 While WHO terminated the Public Health Emergency of International Concern (PHEIC) on 29 March 2016, the Ebola Situation Report released on 30 March confirmed 5 more cases in the preceding 2 weeks, with viral sequencing relating 1 of the cases to the November 2014 outbreak.

-The Ebola epidemic affected the treatment of other diseases in Guinea.
 Healthcare visits by the population declined due to fear of infection and to mistrust in the health-care system, and the system's ability to provide routine health-care and HIV/AIDS treatments decreased due to the Ebola outbreak.

-Ebola re-emerged in Guinea in January–February 2021.
+Ebola re-emerged again in Guinea in January–February 2021.